-Though scientists often differ in their beliefs about the origin of life, there is one area that is widely thought of as being well understood, at least in principle — the evolution of life from its origin to all the complexity and variety we see today.
+As we showed in our last post, a dispassionate look at the origin of life leads inevitably to the conclusion of design.
+Though scientists often differ in their beliefs about that subject, there is one area that is widely thought of as being well understood, at least in principle — the evolution of life from its origin to all the complexity and variety we see today.
 The secret, it is said, is Darwinian Evolution.

 Before Charles Darwin, most scientists were creationists — they believed that God fashioned every lifeform and directly put them on Earth.
 But two scientists changed all that forever — Charles Darwin and Alfred Russel Wallace.
 Darwin and Wallace were the first in the modern era to elucidate the principle of natural selection.
 While Wallace was largely written out of history for his dissident views, Charles Darwin has been commemorated ever since.
 His book, On the Origin of Species by Means of Natural Selection, proposed something radical.
 He suggested that life in all its varieties could have been the outcome of natural variation, a struggle for existence, and inheritance.

 Darwin noticed that individuals within a species naturally vary.
 For instance, in humans, we have different skin tones, heights, strengths, and a multitude of internal differences too.
 Other species are the same, with finches having different beak lengths, moths having differently coloured wings, etc…